By default, organizations that use HelloID can access their HelloID instance by going to a URL like this: https://companyname.helloid.com/

 A DNS Configuration

 In order for traffic to be routed to HelloID via your custom URL, you must add a CNAME entry to your DNS that points to HelloID.
-Depending on where your organization is located, you have a few different choices of server to target.
+The specific CNAME you need to use will be provided to you by HelloID support.
+Contact your local support office with your desired URL and PFX certificate, and we'll respond with the appropriate CNAME.